sketch-hq/SketchAPI/docs-website/pages/plugins-internal-api.md

 permalink: /plugins/internal-api

 order: 500
+excerpt: For a deeper integration with Sketch, the internal APIs provides access to almost every aspect of the app
 ---

 For a deeper integration with Sketch, the internal APIs provides access to almost every aspect of the app.
 Use [CocoaScript](/plugins/cocoascript) or Objective-C if you're building plugins loading native frameworks.